-If I am really honest, I often see the ‘Soho House Group’ name against something and do an eye roll as its often full of sloaney artists with more than often one loud friend in the group, but, my thoughts changed and I was genuinely surprised.
+I was genuinely surprised.
 Given I like to eat out most nights and often avoid tourist attraction areas in any City, Cafe Monico felt like a form of escapism to the ‘normal’ within that district of London.

 Key tip – if you are planning on visiting for dinner make sure you are there post theatre-goers so you actually get a table – or you could just book in advance.

 In London?
 Cafe Monico is worth a visit.

 Opening Hours: Monday-Thursday 08.00-midnight, Friday 08.00-01.00, Saturday 11.00-01.00, Sunday and public holidays 11.00-midnight.

 Reservations: essential on and around weekends; otherwise highly recommended

 Average cost for one person including soft drinks and service charge: £45-55 approx.